spamhaus/rspamd-dqs/README.md

-# Using Blocklists via DNS Query with Rspamd
+# Using Blocklists via DNS Query (DQS) with RSpamd

-This repository contains configuration files for Rspamd, (https://rspamd.com/) for use with the Spamhaus Technology Blocklists via DNS Query product.
+This repository contains configuration files for Rspamd, (https://rspamd.com/) for use with the Spamhaus Technology Blocklists via DNS Query product, formerly know as the Data Query Service.

 ***